ordpool-space/cat21/README.md

 ### Identification of a CAT-21 Mint Transaction

 1. **nLockTime Value**: A transaction is considered a CAT-21 mint if its [`nLockTime`](https://en.bitcoin.it/wiki/NLockTime) value is set to `21`.
-2. **Transaction Type**: A CAT-21 mint transaction must be a Taproot transaction, using pay-to-taproot (P2TR) addresses.
+2. **Transaction Type**: A CAT-21 mint transaction must be a payment to a pay-to-taproot (P2TR) address (which starts with `bc1p`).
-3. **Single Input and Output**: For mint transactions, only one input and one output are allowed to ensure simplicity and clarity.
+3. **First Output Matters**: For a mint transaction, only the first output is important.
+It defines the recipient of the CAT-21 mint.
+All other inputs and outputs are ignored.
+Therefore, every Bitcoin transaction can create exactly one cat.
 4. **Ownership**: The ownership of a CAT-21 asset is determined by the entity controlling the first Satoshi in the transaction output, in line with the [Ordinal Theory](https://docs.ordinals.com/overview.html).
 5. **Image Association**: Each CAT-21 asset is intrinsically linked to an image.
   This image is generated based on the transaction ID of the mint transaction, creating a unique pixelated cat image.
-6. **Activation Block Height**: The CAT-21 protocol becomes active starting from a specific block height.
-  Only mint transactions occurring at this block height or later will be recognized as valid CAT-21 Mint Transactions.
-  This approach ensures that indexers are not required to parse the entire blockchain from its inception.
-  **The specific block height for activation has not yet been decided!** Once decided, this section of the protocol will be updated accordingly.

 ### Transferring CAT-21 assets